Vibecoding

 For a framework for looking at finished vibecoded work together, see the Crit reference.

-Two doors
+Three doors

 Five chapters of interactive tutorials.
 Start here if you want to understand what your LLM is writing — and write your own without one.